Wearable technology: Sense-making of the data

 While wearables can collect data in aggregate form, most of them are limited in their ability to analyze or make conclusions based on this data – thus, most are used primarily for general health information.
+End user perception of how their data is used plays a big role in how such datasets can be fully optimized.

 Exception include seizure-alerting wearables, which continuously analyze the wearer's data and make a decision about calling for help – the data collected can then provide doctors with objective evidence that they may find useful in diagnoses.

 Wearables can account for individual differences, although most just collect data and apply one-size-fits-all algorithms.
 Software on the wearables may analyze the data directly or send the data to a nearby device(s), such as a smartphone, which processes, displays or uses the data for analysis.
 For analysis and real-term sense-making, machine learning algorithms can also be used.
+Collected data are wirelessly analyzed using statistics and presented with visualization techniques that show the changes over time.
+This information can then be shared via the internet with healthcare providers to make informed decisions about the user's healthcare.